aws-solutions-library-samples/guidance-for-building-a-sustainability-data-fabric-on-aws/typescript/packages/products/usepa/README.md

 Holds a local copy of the USEPA datasets (see `/resources`).

-When run, extracts the individual tables from the souce datasets and stores in `/generatedResources`.
+When run, extracts the individual tables from the source datasets and stores (committed to source control) in `/generatedResources`.

 ## Provenance